What Is The Shelf-Life Of Medical Instruments That Have Been Autoclaved?

 - shelf life of paper wrapped vet packs

-- best practice for shelf life of sterilized instruments
+- shelf life of sterilized material

 - duration for sterilized package instrument before expire